Jilin Federation of Trade Unions

 The Jilin Federation of Trade Unions (JLFTU; 吉林省总工会), a provincial branch of the All-China Federation of Trade Unions (ACFTU), was founded in August 1948 in Changchun during the Chinese Civil War.

 History

 Its roots lie in anti-Japanese resistance groups like the Jilin Timber Workers' Alliance in 1936, which sabotaged lumber shipments to Japanese forces in the Changbai Mountains.
 Post-1949, the JLFTU oversaw state-owned industries, including FAW Group in 1953, China's first automobile manufacturer.

 During the 1980s reforms, it addressed rural migrant labor rights in Changchun's expanding automotive supply chains and mediated disputes in Songyuan's agricultural processing zones.
-In 2020, the JLFTU launched the Jilin Advanced Manufacturing Skills Hub, training workers in AI-driven automotive assembly and satellite technology for the Changchun National Optoelectronics Base.